gchq/event-logging/example-logged-application/README.md

 Typically as in this file a rolling file appender is used, with files rolling on a minute basis.
 Once a file has rolled it can be sent to stroom, stroom-proxy or some other log collection service.
+The event logs are written to files in the `logs` directory.

 ## Running the application